- What Is It?

 - Prolactinomas cause the secretion of the hormone prolactin, which stimulates the breast to produce milk.

 - The aims of treatment are the reduction of prolactin level to normal, reduction of tumor size, and restoration of normal pituitary function.

 - Most prolactinomas occur sporadically with a low risk of recurrence in the family.

 - However, some prolactinomas are due to a genetic predisposition and carry a high risk of recurrence.

 - The overall success rate in treating prolactinomas is very high.

 What is a prolactinoma (pituitary tumor)?

 A prolactinoma is a benign tumor (called an adenoma) of the pituitary gland.
 A prolactinoma produces an excessive amount of the hormone prolactin.
-Prolactin is a natural hormone which supports a woman's normal lactation (breastfeeding).
+Prolactin is a natural hormone that supports a woman's normal lactation, which is the secretion of milk by the mammary glands of the breast.
 Prolactinomas are the most common type of pituitary tumor.

 What is the normal function of prolactin?